 Who Framed Roger Rabbit?

-CONCEPT: How exploring multiple creative pathways can lead to strong and unique design solutions.
+CONCEPT: How exploring multiple creative paths can lead to strong and unique design solutions.

 This project focused on developing packaging for a convention-exclusive Who Framed Roger Rabbit 2-pack, with the goal of creating something that felt as playful and irreverent as the film itself.
 Rather than locking into a single direction immediately, I explored a wide range of concepts that could highlight the unique characters and the film’s animated humor.